hwacha/hwacha.github.io/content/posts/playtree-structure-explained/index.md

 ![small](small-talk-shuffled.png)

 Let's think about these path and cycle graphs in terms of their essential constraints.
 Every node must have exactly one edge going out, except the last node, which has none, if loop mode is toggled off.
 And every node must have exactly one edge coming in, except the starting node, which has none, if loop mode is toggled off.
-And no node can have a [*loop*](https://en.wikipedia.org/wiki/Loop_(graph_theory)): an edge that connects from a node to itself.
+And no node can have a [*loop*](https://en.wikipedia.org/wiki/Loop_(graph_theory)): an edge that connects from a node to itself (except for one-song playlists with loop-mode toggled on).
 What if we lifted these constraints?
 What kind of playback behavior could follow from that?

 Let's start by allowing every node to have any number of edges going out.
 Then, we could make tree structures like this:

 ![medium](small-talk-tree.png)

 How will playback progress once it finishes at a node with multiple outgoing edges?
-There isn't only one way to define its behavior.
-We could have it that playback "splits" and plays both of the next nodes at the same time.
+There are lots of ways we could define its behavior.
+We could have it so playback "splits" and plays both of the next nodes at the same time.
 But as I've defined it, playback progresses by randomly selecting one of the edges to follow.

 In this example, playback starts at "Hello."
-After "Hello" finishes, playback randomly selects an edge to follow, and may end up at either "What's Up?" or "Hello, Goodbye".
+After "Hello" finishes, playback randomly selects an edge to follow, and may end up at either "What's Up?" or "Hello, Goodbye."
 If "Hello, Goodbye" is chosen, the node has no outgoing edges, and so playback ends after the song finishes.
 Let's suppose instead that "What's Up?" is selected.
 Playback moves to "What's Up?" and, after it's done playing, either of "I'm Alright" or "I'm So Tired" is selected at random.
 Suppose "I'm Alright" is chosen.
 Because there is only one outgoing edge, playback automatically moves to "Happy For You."
 After it plays, one song among "See You Later, Alligator," "Thank U," and "Yeah!" is selected, it plays, and then playback ends.

 Notice that this kind of branching behavior, where playback branches randomly but with a consistent structure, cannot be replicated with a playlist, even with shuffle.
 In a playlist, you either move along in the predefined order, or else you play every song in the playlist in a totally random order.
 This new kind of playback structure merits its own name beyond a play*list*—let's call it a **playtree**!